martintokman/practicas/data wrangling/readme.txt

 	#Impute missing categorical values. (revisar)

+	#Drop rows and columns with NaN values
+		#Drop rows
+			#Where all elements are missing
+			#keep only rows with at least 2 non-NA values
-	#Drop columns with more than 15% percentage of missing values.
+		#Drop all columns with missing values
+		#with more than 15% percentage of missing values.
 			#For one specific column
 			#For all columns

 #Handling Duplicates: